Pokes pull away from UNC after rocky start

 With UNC honing in on the Pokes’ run-heavy attack, UW turned to the air.
 Peasley connected with Cobbs for a 15-yard gain across the middle on the second play of the drive, and junior wideout Wyatt Wieland hauled in a 26-yard catch despite defensive pass interference on the next snap.

-Swen scored from six yards out seven plays later, Wyoming’s first rushing touchdown of the season, to stretch the lead to 16-3.
+Swen scored from six yards out seven plays later, UW’s first rushing touchdown of the season, to stretch the lead to 16-3.

 “It was good,” Peasley said.
 “I said, ‘Where was this at in the first quarter?’
 You could tell in the huddle that I was looking at dudes like, ‘Let’s go,’ and we were fired up.
 I think we just need to come out every game in the beginning with a mindset of, ‘We have to score.’
 We have to get in there and get in the red zone, and finish plays.”

-The Cowboys will go for their third straight win in Friday’s Mountain West opener against Air Force.
+The Cowboys will go for their third consecutive win in Friday’s Mountain West opener against Air Force.
 Kickoff is scheduled for 6 p.m. at War Memorial Stadium.